s2l1/Headless-Samourai-Dojo/README.md

 ## 4. [NETWORK]

-!!!ADD PORTFORWARD 8333 FOR MAINNET!!!
+!!!ADD PORTFORWARD 8333 FOR MAINNET SECTION!!!

 The ODROID got a new IP address from your home network.
 This address can change over time.
 To make the ODROID reachable from the internet, we assign it a fixed address.